CPBridge/RIFeatures/README.md

 * A C++ compiler supporting the C++11 standard (requires a relatively modern version of your compiler).
 * A C++ compiler supporting the [OpenMP](http://openmp.org/wp/) standard (includes most major compilers on major platforms including MSVC, g++ and clang).
-* The [OpenCV](opencv.org) library.
+* The [OpenCV](http://opencv.org) library.
 Tested on version 3.1.0 but most fairly recent versions should be compatible.
 If you are using GNU/Linux, there will probably be a suitable packaged version in your distribution's repository.
-* The [boost](www.boost.org) [special functions](http://www.boost.org/doc/libs/1_62_0/libs/math/doc/html/special.html) library.
+* The [boost](http://www.boost.org) [special functions](http://www.boost.org/doc/libs/1_62_0/libs/math/doc/html/special.html) library.
 Again there is likely to be a suitable packaged version on your GNU/Linux distribution.

 ### Installation and Compilation

-The library consists of a shared object library (`librifeatures.so`) and a set of headers.
+The library consists of a shared object library (`librifeatures.so` or `.dll` on Windows) and a set of headers.

 In order to use the library you will need to compile all the source files in the `src` directory to create the object file and install it somewhere on the dynamic linker path on your system.
 You will also need to copy the header files (in the `include` directory) to somewhere your compiler will find them, or point your compiler at them each time.

 A makefile is provided to automate these task on most GNU/Linux operating systems using the `g++` compiler.
 To use this, navigate to the `build` directory and